daqifi/winc1500-Manual-UART-Firmware-Update/README.md

 # winc1500-Manual-UART-Firmware-Update
-WINC1500 manual UART firmware update procedure and slightly modified Microchip flash script.
+This repo serves as a WINC1500 manual UART firmware update procedure and slightly modified Microchip flash script.
 This is to consolidate and supplement other (incomplete) documentation from Microchip.

+## Modified Source Script
-The original script and firmware update files can be found [here](https://github.com/Microchip-MPLAB-Harmony/wireless_wifi/tree/master/utilities/wifi/winc)
+NOTE: The original script and firmware update files can be found [here](https://github.com/Microchip-MPLAB-Harmony/wireless_wifi/tree/master/utilities/wifi/winc)
 The script in this repo has been modified to allow the user to power cycle the WINC1500 during the update proceedure.
 Specifically, at line 133 of winc_flash_tool.cmd added:
 ```
 echo Power cycle WINC and set to bootloader mode.